phaserjs/phaser/README.md

 Future Plans
 ------------

+The following list is not exhaustive and is subject to change:

+* Integrate Advanced Physics system.
+* Integrate Advanced Particle system.
+* Better sound controls and audio effects.
+* Google Play Game Services.
-* Ability to layer another DOM object and have it controlled by the game somehow.
-Can then do stacked canvas effects.
+* Ability to layer another DOM object and have it controlled by the game.
-* Add ability to create extra <div>s within the game container, layered above/below the canvas.
-* Basic set of GUI components, checkbox, window, etc.
+* More GUI components: checkbox, radio button, window, etc.
-* Tilemap: remove tiles of a certain type, replace tile with sprite, change layer order, Tiled object support.
+* Tilemap: more advanced Tiled support and support for DAME tilemaps.
 * Joypad support.
 * Gestures input class.

-* Integrate Advanced Physics system.
-* Integrate Advanced Particles system.
-* Better sound controls and effects.
-* Google Play Game Services.
+Right now our main focus is on documentation.

 Test Suite
 ----------